jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ![weirOverflow](weirtutorial.png)

-### Environmental engineering applications using OpenFoam (Literature review)
+### Environmental engineering applications using OpenFoam or other CFD package (Literature review)
 There are several studies that compare OpenFoam and commercial CFD software in applications.

-Report
+Flow-3D is a commercial package focused on the free surface interface.
+ANSYS Fluent commercial package has also been used.
+This is not meant to be an exhaustive literature review but illustrative.

+OpenFoam vs. FLOW-3D: a comparison 2022.

+Characterization of structural properties J. Hydraulic Engineering, (146) 12, 2020.

-General Methodology for developing a CFD model for studying spillway hydraulics using ANSYS Fluent, R. A
+General Methodology for developing a CFD model for studying spillway hydraulics using ANSYS Fluent, R. Arunkumar and S.P.
+Simmovic, Report no. 098,oct 2017.

-Assessment of spillway modeling Canadian Journal of Civil engineering 35(12, 2008
+Chanel, P.G. and J. Doering, Assessment of spillway modeling using computational fluid dynamics, Canadian Journal of Civil engineering 35(12), 2008.
+The Flow-3D package is used to simulate discharge and simulations are compared to physical models.

 ### References